Founders meeting in New York City to launch the East Coast Greenway.

 - First year of Major Donor Program, exceeding goal of $100,000 by $17,000.

-In 2005, two couples – Wil & Jenny Hylton (left) and Peter and Faith Vicinanza (right), were the first to complete unsupported trips of the ECG.
+- Two couples (below) were the first to complete unsupported trips of the ECG.

 - GQ Magazine publishes a feature article by Wil Hylton on his 2005 through ride, bringing national attention to the ECG

 - Google Earth maps made for Maine-to-Virginia portion of route

 - First staff Reconnaissance Tour from Trenton to Baltimore

 - Organizational capacity increased with addition of Herb Hiller as our SE Regional Consultant.
 Linda Arendt joined ECGA as a part-time volunteer, assisting with grant writing and volunteer coordination

 - Spring Board and Trail Council Meetings held in Wakefield, RI; Brief Annual Members Meeting and fall Board and Trail Council Meetings held in Baltimore, MD